Ross-Can/Plastic-Pollution-Tracker/README.md

 * Javascript code readability
 * Duplicate calls for library
 * Remakes a table every click
+* Algorithm needs reworking
+* Find a new map to represent the data set better.
 * I do not like the table ;)

 ## Mission
 My mission is to fix these issues and upload a new version for comparison.

-When completed it will be found in the **version 1.0** folder.
+When completed, it will be found in the releases section with the previous project.

-In the **version 0.1** folder is the original site.

 ## Installation

-1. Click [here](https://github.com/Ross-Can/Plastic-Pollution-Tracker/archive/refs/heads/main.zip) to install the current version of the stamina challenge.
+1. Click [here](https://github.com/Ross-Can/Plastic-Pollution-Tracker/archive/refs/heads/main.zip) or download the folder below to install  version 1.0.0 of the site.
 2. Uncompress the zip file
-3. Double click/open the **v 0.1** folder to open access the original site.
+3. Double click/open the **v 1.0.0** folder to open access the original site.
 4. Double click/open the **home_page.html** file to open my program in your default browser.

 ## Usage